ducktown/duckietown.org/classes/2017/17-TTIC/index.md

 The three institutions will develop the autonomous fleets together, and there will be a (very friendly) competition at the end.

+## Support

+We are grateful to TTIC, whose support made this class possible.

 <!-- ### Broader impact beyond ETH Zurich